Bitcoin Pizza Day

 About Bitcoin Origins

 Bitcoin Origins is a highly scarce series of digital collectible cards immortalizing the most significant moments in Bitcoin’s history.
 It was created to help educate the world about Bitcoin in a fun and engaging way that allows fans to collect a treasured piece of BTC history.
 This is a three-part series broken up into 15 distinct “Moments."
-To date, we have published Moments 1-3.

 We’ve partnered with some of the best artists in the world to help recreate these incredible moments.
 These cards are very limited, so stay tuned for exclusive updates and announcements around our upcoming release.